box/developer.box.com/content/guides/embed/box-view/index.md

 ### View Any File

-Embed documents, images, videos, 360-degree videos and images, 3D models, and dozens of other files in any web or mobile app using a simple `<iframe>` or JavaScript SDK.
+Embed documents, images, videos, 360-degree videos and images, 3D models, and dozens of other files in any web or mobile app using a standard `<iframe>` or JavaScript SDK.

 ### Optimized Viewing Experience